mrolli/macos-deplaybook/full-mac-setup.md

 possible, i.e. chicken-egg issues, or not worth the effort.
 Therefore manual steps are needed.
 These are outlined here:

-## Initial Configuration Of a Brand New Mac
+## Initial Configuration Of a Brand new Mac

 Before starting, I completed Apple's mandatory macOS setup wizard that includes